thecollectivemind/.github/profile/README.md

-## Hi there 👋, this is thecollectivemind
+## Hi there 👋, we are thecollectivemind

 <!--